shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 Simple PAS system for a VESC controller and a BBSHD motor.
 Developed using a Flipsky 75100 and VESC 6.05 firmware and tool.

-This made to remove the need for a throttle (illegal in the UK, or at least "muddy" legality status)
+This was made to remove the need for a throttle (illegal in the UK, or at least "muddy" legality status)

 Pas sensors are connected to RX and TX.